 Surprisingly, there is very little research that focuses on tracking and reconstructing skin in the eye region.
-Recent work by Bermano, et al. [8] tracked eyelid motions and skin deformation around the eyes using a complex multiple camera setup, but reconstructed only simple motions such as blinking.
-On the other hand, in some other work eyelid margins are tracked but detailed skin deformation around the eyes are ignored [9-11].
-Garrido, et al. [12] estimated 3D structure of the face and refined the shape using photometric and optical flow constraints using a monocular setup, but ignored the fine reconstruction of eyelid motions.
+Recent work by Bermano, et al. [9] tracked eyelid motions and skin deformation around the eyes using a complex multiple camera setup, but reconstructed only simple motions such as blinking.
+On the other hand, in some other work eyelid margins are tracked but detailed skin deformation around the eyes are ignored [10], [11], [12].
+Garrido, et al. [13] estimated 3D structure of face and refine the shape using photometric and optical flow constraints using a monocular setup, but ignore the fine reconstruction of eyelid motions.
 Currently, to our knowledge, no method exists to track and reconstruct skin sliding deformation around the eyes using a simple monocular camera setup.

-Recovering 3D shape from monocular capture is an illposed problem and several constraints are imposed to limit the range of solutions.
-Two widely known techniques are non-rigid structure from motion [13, 14] and shape from template [12, 15].
-The Non-rigid Structure from Motion techniques (NRSfM) [13, 16, 17] are used to recover non-rigid structures from a sequence of images that captures motion of the object.
+Recovering 3D shape from monocular capture is an ill-posed problem and several constraints are imposed to limit the possible range of solutions.
+Two widely known techniques to tackle this problem are non-rigid structure from motion [14], [15] and shape from template [13], [16].
+The Non-rigid Structure from Motion techniques (NRSfM) [14], [17], [18] are used to recover non-rigid structures from a sequence of images that captures motion of the object.
 The NRSfM offers a model-free formulation but it usually requires correspondences in a long image sequence.
-On the other hand, shape from template techniques use the constraints imposed by isometric or conformal deformations to reconstruct 3D shape [12, 15, 18, 19].
+On the other hand, shape from template techniques use the constraints imposed by isometric or conformal deformations to reconstruct 3D shape [13], [16], [19], [20].

-Our work is related to shape from template techniques such as the work of Garrido, et al. [12].
+Our work is closer to shape from template techniques such as the work of Garrido, et al. [13].
 Our proposed reduced coordinate representation of skin allows recovery of skin sliding motion in the eye region using a monocular image sequence.
-Our framework is general and not limited to reconstructing facial skin; it can be used to reconstruct skin sliding motions on any deforming body, as long as skin shares the shape of the body when it slides.
+This framework is general and not limited to reconstructing facial skin sliding around the eyes.
+It can be used to reconstruct skin sliding motions on any deforming body, as long as skin shares the shape of the body when it slides.
 For example, we can model skin deformation on hands when we perform hand gestures.
-Our proposed method complements current hand tracking methods [2, 3, 20] and generates detail skin sliding motions from already available data from these tracking systems.
+By simply flexing our fingers we can observe how skin slides on the dorsal sides of hand.
+It requires a lot of manual effort to produce such sliding motions using traditional skinning techniques.
+On the other hand, vision based approaches of hand tracking that do not require any wearables [21], [2], [3] can reconstruct hand geometries during hand gestures in real-time but they lack detail skin sliding motions.
+Our proposed method complements, rather than to compete with these techniques, and generate detail skin sliding motions from already available data from these tracking systems.

 Contributions.
 Our main contribution is the use of a reduced coordinate representation of skin to track and reconstruct skin sliding during facial expressions and hand gestures.
 This representation makes our system efficient and robust.
 Our method complements existing face and gesture tracking techniques by recovering characteristic skin sliding motions from a sequence of images.
 The reduced coordinate representation automatically constrains skin to slide on the tracked surface.
 Furthermore, it is easy to use, with minimal setup.
 It can utilize widely available RGB-D cameras and can use any optical flow technique.
 Our algorithm can correct two types of errors: first, tracking drift generated by the optical flow technique, and second, 3D reconstruction error due to error in the mappings of reduced coordinate representation to 3D.
+Although our system uses some existing techniques as a part of its pipeline, they are customizable and users can choose their own favorites.